solcode-dev/dal-taxi/replit.md

 A mobile performance dashboard app built with Expo React Native that displays user revenue data with filtering capabilities and goal tracking.
 The app features a clean, modern Korean UI optimized for Android.

 ## Current State
-MVP Complete - All core dashboard features implemented with mock data.
+Full-featured dashboard with real-time database integration and interactive UI.

 ## Project Architecture